Where to Stay in Svalbard: Best Hotels & Budget Accommodation in Longyearbyen

 Rooms – which are a mixture of singles, doubles and 4-person quads – have shared bathrooms and access to a fully equipped shared kitchen.
 A good breakfast is included in the cost of your room and although the guest house does not have a restaurant, it does sell snacks and drinks.
 You also have the option of dining at the local Coalminers’ Grill bar/restaurant, which is excellent.

 This guesthouse is situated just outside Longyearbyen, in Nybyen, 30 minutes walk from the town center.
-Airport bus stops here and most tours will pick you up here as well.
+The airport bus stops here, and most tours will pick you up as well.
 However, if you need to take a taxi to town, it will be quite expensive.
-In summer, you can rent bikes at the accommodation and a walk to town is also quite manageable.
+In summer, you can rent bikes at the accommodation, and a walk to town is also quite manageable.

 But while the location may be remote – which is reflected in the budget price – there are distinct advantages to staying somewhat ‘off the beaten track’.
-The area is quiet and peaceful, allowing you to really appreciate the region’s natural tranquility.
+Staying here, you can better appreciate the region’s natural tranquility.
 You are also away from the bright lights of town, meaning that the skies are darker and any views of the Northern Lights are likely to be even more spectacular!

 More Svalbard Hotels & Accommodation Options